Important changes coming to PEO’s licensing processes

 Resources and Suggested Textbooks

-You will receive a registration package in the mail two months prior to each sitting you are eligible for.
+You will receive an email invite two months prior to each sitting you are eligible for.
 You will need to download the study materials and review the suggested textbooks below.
-All this information is required to be reviewed to successfully pass the PPE.
+All this information is required to be reviewed to successfully pass the NPPE.

 Downloadable Preparation Materials: